Anna Abraham

 Research Summary

-Within the Department of Educational Psychology, Professor Abraham serves as a primary faculty member in the Gifted & Creative Education program and as an affiliated faculty member in the Applied Cognition & Development program and the School Psychology program.
+Within the Department of Educational Psychology, Professor Abraham serves as a primary faculty member in the Applied Cognition & Development program and as an affiliated faculty member in the School Psychology program and the Gifted & Creative Education program.
 She advises graduate students across all these three programs.
-She also collaborates on research projects with faculty and students in the Quantitative Methodology program.

 Research@UGA